 Let’s admit it right out that this adjustable pin sight is expensive.
 It costs 5 to 6 times more than the Trophy Ridge Pursuit.
 But that’s because your money gets you a bunch of technological marvels that will make you a lot more accurate with your bow than ever before.

 Spot Hogg Tommy Hogg is the flagship model of the Spot Hogg brand, so you’re getting the best single pin adjustable bow sight.

 Spot Hogg Tommy Hogg adjustable pin sight is available in several configurations.
 You need to pick whether you need the left-handed or right-handed version.
-Then there are multiple pin options (from 2 pins up to 7 pins) but we do expect you to get the 1-pin version.
+Then tommy hogg has multi pin options (from 2 pins up to 7 pins) but we do expect you to get the 1-pin version.
 The unit also comes with a double pin which is optional and gives you an additional reference point at full draw.

 Every adjustment you can make seems to be available right here.
 Features include a micro-adjustable pointer, micro-adjustments for elevation and windage without tools, micro-adjustments for the second and third axis levels adjustment, and sight also vertical pin and horizontal pin adjustments.

-Spot Hogg Tommy adjustable pin sight is very easy to use.
+Spot Hogg tommy hogg adjustable pin sight is very easy to use.
 The yardage knob is large, and you have laser engravings on the knobs and scales, and the sight marks are spread out.
 There’s no buzz or slop either, due to the HRD technology.
 It comes with MRT technology and is available with a double pin scope.

 6. APEX GEAR Covert– Best Single Pin Archery Sights

 APEX GEAR Covert is reasonably affordable, though the precise cost will depend on the exact model you get.
 We recommend you get either the AG2311B or the AG2311BD (this one includes a detachable bracket) because both features the Versa-Pin technology.